BestTimesToVisit.com Logo

 transport

 Get a SUBE card immediately upon arrival for public transport.
-You can buy and load them at most kiosks ('kioscos') and train/subway stations.
-It's the only way to pay for buses and the Subte (subway), and it's super cheap compared to taxis.
+You can buy and top it up at most kiosks ('kioscos') and use it for buses ('colectivos') and the Subte (subway), which is way cheaper than buying single tickets and essential for getting around efficiently.

 food